Share This

 Each school varies in how they treat this issue.
 Some schools don’t practice it at all.
 Some will withdraw need-based grants in the amount of your scholarship.
 Other colleges will use the outside scholarships to reduce your federal loans and work-study before dipping into your need-based grants.

 More and more attention has turned to this issue in recent years.
-The states of Maryland and New Jersey have actually banned the practice.
+The states of Maryland and New Jersey have banned the practice.

 16. Do you have to pay taxes on wages earned through work-study?